input-output-hk/cardano-node-wiki/Cardano-Haskell-Node-(Byron-Re-Write)-Status.md

 * Managing full duplex connections
 * Assign sensible byte limits for each of the mini-protocols

+**System level testing**
+* A small network of Shelley nodes
+* A small network of Shelley nodes on mixed architectures (RasberyPi, GNU/Linux, Windows, MacOs)
+* A small network of Shelley and Byron nodes deployed with a Byron-Proxy

 ***
 ****DevOps**** 🔧  Tasks - tooling activity